Iemontine/MonstersShift/ProjectDocument.md

 ### Descriptions
 NOTE TO REMOVE BEFORE SUBMITTING: Maybe split these into sub-sub-headings

+* For 37 story events, covered their creation, conversion into dialogic, and connection to the gameplay --> See all below sections
-* Dialogic was incredibly important in creating and displaying narrative - discussed [below](https://github.com/Iemontine/MonstersShift/blob/dev-bri-repo-setup/ProjectDocument.md#visual-design--user-interface-and-input-briana)
+* * Dialogic was incredibly important in creating and displaying narrative - discussed [below](https://github.com/Iemontine/MonstersShift/blob/dev-bri-repo-setup/ProjectDocument.md#visual-design--user-interface-and-input-briana)

 * StoryManager holds all events in an enum --> these enums are used to access different story events
   * Scene transition story events
   * Interactable story events